Skip to content

 You can help to manage fatigue by pacing yourself and preventing your body from becoming overly tired.
 Where possible, breaking demanding tasks into smaller chunks can be helpful.
 Planning your weekly schedule can also help to ensure that you do not overdo it.
 If you are in paid work you may ask about the possibility of, for example, working from home on some days or working more flexible hours.
 Regular exercise will help you to optimise your physical ability and understand your limits better.
 Your physiotherapist and occupational therapist (OT) can help support you with strategies to better manage any fatigue.

-‘Fatigue Management for people with neuromuscular conditions’ is a leaflet available from Muscular Dystrophy UK.
-Though not SMA specific, you may find it helpful.
-You can request a copy by phoning 0800 652 6352 or you can download it from their website here.
+Though Muscular Dystrophy UK’s ‘Fatigue Management for people with neuromuscular conditions’ is not SMA specific, you may find it helpful.
+You can request a copy by phoning 0800 652 6352.

 Some people with adult onset SMA have told us that they find meditation and mindfulness helpful in managing pain and fatigue.
 There is now a wide range of information available on these subjects both on the internet and in libraries.